Let’s start with some facts.

 WooCommerce Customer Support

-Being an open-source solution, it comes as no surprise that WooCommerce doesn’t offer personalized, mind-blowing support.
+Being an open-source solution, it comes as no surprise that WooCommerce doesn’t offer personalized support.

 Social media, email, or phone are not options and the only way you can get help is through submitting a web ticket.
 Another thing to consider is that the more third-party plugins you use, the less help you can get from the WooCommerce help-desk.